Kasoye/lita_data_projects/README.md

 # lita_data_projects
-This is where I want to put all my LITA data projects
+This is where I want to put all my LITA data projects from jan to nov